Join us for an incredible adventure to the annapurna marathon in nepal in October 2019

 In the evening, we will have a pre-trek briefing and organise our gear.
 B

-Day 3: Fly to Pokhara and commence trek (thursday)
+Day 3: Fly to Pokhara and up into the valley (thursday)

-The lodge is a welcome sight and offers spectacular views of the towering Annapurna Range.
+The lodge is a welcome sight and offers spectacular views of the towering Annapurna and Mardi Himal Ranges.
 BLD

-The descent is a twisting and technical trail through jungle back down the other side to the tiny hillside village of Dhampus where we spent our first night in the mountains.
+The descent is a twisting and technical trail through jungle back down the other side to the tiny hillside village of Dhampus.

 You will be welcomed over the finish line by the local villagers, and rewarded with a delicious local meal.